 For residential properties, Division appraisers study the sales of homes similar to yours which sold within a specific 24-month period.
 For commercial and industrial properties, the cost, market and income approaches are considered and for business personal property, values are based on the asset information submitted directly by business owners.

 Under Colorado law, all real property (land, buildings, improvements, etc) must be re-appraised every two years.
-This occurs in each odd-numbered year (2015, 2017, etc).
+This occurs in each odd-numbered year (2017, 2019, etc).
 The Assessment Division studies the prices of properties which sold during the 24-month period ending on June 30 of the year prior to the reappraisal.
-For example, new 2017 values will be based on properties which sold between July 1, 2014, and June 30, 2016.
+For example, new 2019 values are based on properties which sold between July 1, 2016, and June 30, 2018.
 New values are set each year for personal property owned by businesses based on the information annually submitted by the taxpayers on personal property declarations.

 The Assessment Division does not set property taxes or collect payments.
 However, we can provide the following general information about how your most recent property tax bill (2018 taxes payable in 2019) was calculated and how to estimate taxes.

 To calculate taxes, Actual Value is adjusted by the appropriate Assessment Rate to determine its Assessed Value.
 Commercial properties are multiplied by 29% (0.2900) and residential properties, including apartments, by 7.2% (0.072).

 The Assessed Value (less any exempted amount) is next multiplied by the applicable Tax Rate.
 In Colorado, tax rates are expressed as a decimal fraction of a dollar for every one dollar of Assessed Value.
 Known as millage or mills, one mill is 1/1,000th of a dollar or $0.001 (1/10th of a penny).
 Millage greater than one mill is usually written as a whole number followed by three digits to the right of a decimal point.

 In 2018, Denver's combined general millage or Mill Rate including Denver Public Schools and Urban Drainage District is 77.365 mills or a tax rate of 0.077365 for every $1 of assessed value.